 Saint Xavier University was the first school I visited on my search for the right college, and the last.
-I became involved in the Computer Science department as well as many other areas of the university--from IT intern to orientation leader to peer mentor for first-year students.
-Through the Computer Science department I was able to attend the Grace Hopper Convention in Baltimore my senior year, and it was eye opening.
-I was able to see that women have a strong and growing presence in the computer science world.
+I became involved in the computer science department as well as many other areas of the university --from IT intern to orientation leader to peer mentor for first-year students.
+Through the computer science department I was able to attend the Grace Hopper Convention in Baltimore my senior year, and I was able to see that women have a strong and growing presence in the computer science world.
 This department also provided me with many different experiences that have benefited me in my life after college.

-I graduated in 2013 with a B.S. in Computer Science and B.S. in Psychology.
+I graduated in 2013 with a B.S. in computer science and in psychology.
 I currently work at a software company, and although I am not involved directly with the programming of the software, I am able to discuss bugs and enhancements with the developers with a greater knowledge than had I not graduated with a computer science degree.
-I look forward to possibly increasing my knowledge in this field by going back to school for a masters one day.
+I look forward to possibly increasing my knowledge in this field by going back to school for a master's one day.

 While most would think going to a small, private institution does not get you noticed during the application/interview process- I found that it is just the opposite.
 I started my college career at UIC and after talking to two of my sisters that are both graduates of Saint Xavier University, I learned that the opportunities available to me at Saint Xavier University were much better.
 Not only did I receive multiple grants and scholarships to help financially, but walking into a classroom where everyone knows each other's names, including the professors, has benefits you can never get at a large institution.
 The smaller classroom setting allows for cohorts to form, where you learn to work on a team, whether a group project or just studying for finals.
 I also had invaluable opportunity to receive the National Science Foundation Scholarship which allowed me to attend multiple conferences with the biggest names in technology, such as the Grace Hopper Celebration for Women in Computing.
 I also found this was a major factor in getting the attention of recruiters in the application process.
 Interning at Smith Senior Living, another opportunity through the computer science program at SXU, also helped me get noticed by my current employer not only for technical skills gained while there, but they appreciate the fact that I already had worked for an organization with a similar mission, visions, and values.

-Other than working towards a promotion for a senior level BI developer position, I am looking forward to getting married in the early fall this year.
-I could not thank my parents, fiancé, friends, family, previous bosses, and of course the professors at Saint Xavier University enough for the encouragement and support.
-As I said earlier, I would not be where I am today without each and every one of their help and support.
+Other than working towards a promotion for a senior level developer position, I am looking forward to getting married in the early fall this year.
+I could not thank my parents, fiance, friends, family, previous bosses, and of course the professors at Saint Xavier University enough for the encouragement and support.
+I would not be where I am today without each and every one of their help and support.

 After graduating from SXU I completed my master's at DePaul University in Chicago in 2010.
 I really felt Saint Xavier did a great job preparing me for graduate school.
 I found the graduate level material to be a continuation of what the professors at Saint Xavier already taught me.
 The best part of graduate school is that I never felt as if I was behind in a course due to not covering a topic in enough detail at SXU.
 In fact I felt as if I was more prepared than other students.